The Animus Process: A 6-Month Course in Differentiation, Stages, and Clinical Integration

 It is not an external man, nor a simple memory of the father or past partners—but an internal, autonomous, and evolving figure, representing the masculine polarity of the female psyche.

 Just as men carry within themselves an image of the Feminine (the Anima), women are inhabited, often unknowingly, by an inner masculine presence: the Animus.
+The aim of individuation is to constellate and integrate both aspects.

 Why work with the Animus?